-Field Description Port number the SNMP agent will listen to By default an SNMP agent only listens to requests from port 161.
-However, you can configure this so the agent listens to requests on another port.
-Enter the port number on which you want the SNMP agents to listen to requests.
-The valid range is 1-65535.
-Note: This is a global SNMP parameter that applies to SNMPv1, SNMPv2c, and SNMPv3.
-Allow SNMP set requests You can choose whether or not to allow SNMP set requests on the AP.
-Enabling SNMP set requests means that machines on the network can execute configuration changes via the SNMP agent on the AP to the D-Link System MIB.
-To enable SNMP set requests, click Enabled .
-To disable SNMP set requests, click Disabled .
-Read-write community name (for permitted If you have enabled SNMP set requests you can set a read-write community name.
-The valid range is 1-256 characters.
-SNMP set operations) Setting a community name is similar to setting a password.
-Only requests from the machines that identify themselves with this community name will be accepted.
-The community name can be in any alphanumeric format.
-Restrict the source of You can restrict the source of permitted SNMP requests.
-SNMP requests to only the designated hosts or To restrict the source of permitted SNMP requests, click Enabled . subnets To permit any source submitting an SNMP request, click Disabled .
-Hostname, address or subnet of Network Specify the IPv4 DNS hostname or subnet of the machines that can execute get and set requests to the managed devices.
-The valid range is 1-256 characters.
-Management System As with community names, this provides a level of security on SNMP settings.
-The SNMP agent will only accept requests from the hostname or subnet specified here.
-To specify a subnet, enter one or more subnetwork address ranges in the form $address/mask_length$ where $address$ is an IP address and $mask_length$ is the number of mask bits.
-Both formats $address/mask$ and $address/mask_length$ are supported.
-Individual hosts can be provided for this, i.e. I.P Address or Hostname.
-For example, if you enter a range of $192.168.1.0/24$ this specifies a subnetwork with address $192.168.1.0$ and a subnet mask of $255.255.255.0$.
+Field Description Hostname, Specify the IPv4 DNS hostname or subnet of the machines that can execute get and set address or subnet requests to the managed devices.
+The valid range is 1-256 characters. of Network As with community names, this provides a level of security on SNMP settings.
+The SNMP Management agent will only accept requests from the hostname or subnet specified here.
+System To specify a subnet, enter one or more subnetwork address ranges in the form address/mask_length where address is an IP address and mask_length is the number of mask bits.
+Both formats address/mask_and_address/mask_length are supported.
+Individual hosts can be provided for this, i.e. IP Address or Hostname.
+For example, if you enter a range of 192.168.1.0/24 this specifies a subnetwork with address 192.168.1.0 and a subnet mask of 255.255.255.0.
 The address range is used to specify the subnet of the designated NMS.
 Only machines with IP addresses in this range are permitted to execute get and set requests on the managed device.
-Given the example above, the machines with addresses from $192.168.1.1$ through $192.168.1.254$ can execute SNMP commands on the device.
+Given the example above, the machines with addresses from 192.168.1.1 through 192.168.1.254 can execute SNMP commands on the device.
 (The address identified by suffix .0 in a subnetwork range is always reserved for the subnet address, and the address identified by .255 in the range is always reserved for the broadcast address).
-As another example, if you enter a range of $10.10.1.128/25$ machines with IP addresses from $10.10.1.129$ through $10.10.1.254$ can execute SNMP requests on managed devices.
-In this example, $10.10.1.128$ is the network address and $10.10.1.255$ is the broadcast address.
+As another example, if you enter a range of 10.10.1.128/25 machines with IP addresses from 10.10.1.129 through 10.10.1.254 can execute SNMP requests on managed devices.
+In this example, 10.10.1.128 is the network address and 10.10.1.255 is the broadcast address.
 126 addresses would be designated.
 IPv6 Hostname or IPv6 subnet of Network Management System Specify the IPv6 DNS hostname or subnet of the machines that can execute get and set requests to the managed devices.
+Community name for traps Enter the global community string associated with SNMP traps.
+The valid range is 1-256 characters.
+Traps sent from the device will provide this string as a community name.
+The community name can be in any alphanumeric format.
+Special characters are not permitted.
+Hostname or IP address Enter the DNS hostname of the computer to which you want to send SNMP traps.
+The valid range is 1-256 characters.
+An example of a DNS hostname is: snmptraps.foo.com.
+Since SNMP traps are sent randomly from the SNMP agent, it makes sense to specify where exactly the traps should be sent.
+You can add up to a maximum of three DNS hostnames.
+Ensure you select the Enabled check box beside the appropriate hostname.